hynek/stamina/docs/testing.md

 # Testing

-Testing code that has retry logic can be tricky, therefore *stamina* helps you with dedicated testing helpers.
+Testing code with retry logic can be tricky, so *stamina* provides dedicated testing helpers that allow you to affect retrying behavior *globally*.

+## Turn Off Retries

-The easiest way is to disable retries globally using {func}`stamina.set_active`:
+The easiest way is to turn off retries using {func}`stamina.set_active`:

 ```python
 import pytest